OutSorcerer/pocket-automl-android-tutorial/README.md

 * You will see the the predicted class and the associated probability as a bold text under an image and probabilities of other classes below.
 Well done!

   <img src="images/pocket_automl_classify.png?raw=true" style="width: 50%" />

+## Next steps

+### Applications

+Do you have a task in your area of expertise that can be solved with a help of an image classification model running in a mobile app?
+Like sorting lego bricks or controlling a robot with hand gestures.

+I will be excited to know what you have done with the help of Pocket AutoML and this tutorial and will add links to Play Store or GitHub into this document.

+### Other plarfotms

+TF Lite can run not only on Android but on other platforms as well including [iOS](https://www.tensorflow.org/lite/guide/ios), [embedded Linux devices like Raspberry Pi or Coral](https://www.tensorflow.org/lite/guide/python) and [microcontrollers](https://www.tensorflow.org/lite/microcontrollers).

+### Other model training methods

+You can try other no-code deep learning solutions like [Teachable Machine](https://teachablemachine.withgoogle.com/) or [Lobe](https://www.lobe.ai/).

+Pocket AutoML uses transfer learning approach, you can also implement it yourself using a tutorial [Transfer learning and fine-tuning](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/images/transfer_learning.ipynb) in Google Colab.

+### Learning deep learning

+If you want to learn how to train better models and have a systematic understanding or deep learning I recommend [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) and [Machine Learning Engineering for Production (MLOps) Specialization](https://www.coursera.org/specializations/machine-learning-engineering-for-production-mlops) on Coursera.

 ## Attribution statements